 - Monthly living allowance (stipend)

-- Accommodation support (in some programs)
+- Housing support (in some programs)

-- Travel expenses (selected scholarships)
+- Travel costs (selected scholarships)

 - Health insurance coverage

-- MOI certificate
+- MOI certification

-- Proof of previous education in English
+- Proof of prior education in English

 Top Universities Accepting Students Without IELTS